motoenduroboy/BetterDiscord-Themes/README.md

 # BetterDiscord-Themes
 BetterDiscord Themes made by me.
 These Themes Require [BetterDiscord](https://betterdiscord.net/home/).
-They will not work with out them
+They will not work with out it.

 ## Installation
 1. Download Theme File (themename.theme.css)